unzew/apostles/charter.md

 All of the officer positions are appointed by their predecessor, and ratified by the council by majority vote.
 The council may in some instances refuse the appointment of the nominated successor.
 If such a case occurs they will convene and appoint an officer based on majority rule.
 If an officer is removed by vote of the council, that position shall be voted upon by the council and a successor appointed by majority vote.

 In certain situations it may become necessary to take a vote of "No Confidence" against an officer and remove him or her from the position.
+The vote of no confidence shall be handled as a motion during a council meeting.
+Alternatively, a special meeting may be called by the membership during which an officer can be removed by a majority vote of the entire membership excluding the council and officers.
 If this occurs, the council and remaining officers will meet to appoint a new officer to the vacant position.
 Otherwise there are no term limits on office; the position is held until the officer resigns or is voted out of office.

 ### 1. Speaker